googleapis/google-cloud-ruby/google-cloud-phishing_protection/AUTHENTICATION.md

 ### Google Cloud Platform environments

-When running on Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run, the **Project ID** and **Credentials** and are discovered automatically.
+When running on Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run, **Credentials** are discovered automatically.
 Code should be written as if already authenticated.

 ### Environment Variables

-The **Project ID** and **Credentials JSON** can be placed in environment variables instead of declaring them directly in code.
+The **Credentials JSON** can be placed in environment variables instead of declaring them directly in code.
 Each service has its own environment variable, allowing for different service accounts to be used for different services.
 (See the READMEs for the individual service gems for details.)
 The path to the **Credentials JSON** file can be stored in the environment variable, or the **Credentials JSON** itself can be stored for environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-cloud-phishing_protection checks for project ID are:

-1. `PHISHING_PROTECTION_PROJECT`
-2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that google-cloud-phishing_protection checks for credentials are configured on {Google::Cloud::PhishingProtection::V1beta1::Credentials}:
+The environment variables that google-cloud-phishing_protection checks for credentials are configured on the service Credentials class (such as `::Google::Cloud::PhishingProtection::V1beta1::PhishingProtectionService::Credentials`):

 1. `PHISHING_PROTECTION_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `PHISHING_PROTECTION_KEYFILE` - Path to JSON file, or JSON contents